pippinlee/pippinlee/_posts/2012-5-28-building-gifpost.md

 The idea centered around being able to save any GIF to Gifpost that catches your eye online.
 This would save you from having to download the GIF to be able to find it next time you want to use it.

 A couple weeks later and [gifpost.me](http://www.gifpost.me/) was born.
-Full credit again to Stephen for doing all the heavy lifting when we build the site.
+Full credit to Stephen for doing all the heavy lifting on the backend.

 A few months after releasing the site online, it started getting used by people that weren't just our friends.